Dipak Misra: Allegations

 On 12 January 2018, four senior judges of the Supreme Court; Jasti Chelameswar, Ranjan Gogoi, Madan Lokur and Kurian Joseph addressed a press conference criticising Misra's style of administration and allocation of cases.
 However, people close to Misra refuted these allegations.
 Legal experts like Soli Sorabjee and Ujjwal Nikam said that this rebellion of the four judges against the Chief Justice of India is going to hurt the judiciary by eroding public faith in it.

 On 20 April 2018, seven opposition parties submitted a petition seeking impeachment of Misra to the Vice-President Venkaiah Naidu, with signatures from seventy-one parliamentarians.
 On 23 April 2018, the petition was rejected by Venkaiah Naidu, primarily on the basis that the complaints were about the internal administration and not misbehaviour, and that impeachment would seriously interfere with the constitutionally protected independence of the judiciary.

+Self-plagiarism

+On 8 April 2025, The Court of Appeal of Singapore set aside an international arbitration award after finding that over 200 of its 451 paragraphs were copied from two similar Indian awards "without regard to material differences in arguments, contracts or context."
+All three awards were overseen by former Chief Justice of India Dipak Misra.